 Climb the mountains is my rallying call when I travel.
 I love to hike.
 There is something about waking up early in the morning and knowing your day will be spent putting one boot in front of the other and climbing a mountain … whether Croatia, Italy, or the USA … that energizes me.

 My amateur career as a multi-continental hiker began when I discovered a UK travel company while googling “walks in Italy.”
-The firm brought people together (mostly from England) to hike.
+The firm (Exodus Travels) brought people together (mostly from England) to hike.
 I choose Northern Tuscany to strap on my hiking boots to climb for my first expedition in 2017.

 It’s funny when you try to explain to the “pina colada and suntanning-perfect-vacation” demographic why climbing eight to 12 miles daily up steep mountains on your vacation is fun.

 I just always have my mind on the pinnacle view—the payoff.
 When I climbed the steep terrain of the mountains in northern Tuscany, I knew a sense of pride that was different – physical gratification – that I just don’t get from the completion of a major work project.
 That’s cerebral.
 And don’t get me wrong, this brainiac dopamine rush is great.
 BUT I like feeling wonder when I hike to the top of the mountain.
 I want what I call “pinnacle pride” of knowing I am physically tough enough to climb that mountain.
 And I love when my aching knees and sore ankles are rewarded and I can stop and smell the moss.